Twenty One Pilots’ concert was one of 'Roblox'’s most popular events in 2021

 Roblox have shared their 2021 report, revealing that the game has grown from 32.6 million daily active users in 2020, to 50 million.

-It’s also been revealed that their Twenty One Pilots concert experience was one of the most popular events of the year, attracting over 30 per cent of users in the 17+ age group.
+It’s also been revealed that their Twenty One Pilots concert experience was one of the most popular events of the year.

 Available to watch over one weekend in September, the Twenty One Pilots experience was “a pioneering interactive virtual concert powered by the latest Roblox technology” released to promote their 2021 album ‘Scaled And Icy’.

 In-game events from Poppy and Tai Verdes followed later in the year.
-The Gucci Gardens experience and NIKELAND also made the top five, alongside Twenty One Pilots and The Fashion Awards 2021.
+The Gucci Gardens experience and NIKELAND also made the top five events among those that attracted over 30 per cent of over 17s, alongside Twenty One Pilots and The Fashion Awards 2021.

 Elsewhere in the report, it was revealed that 26,953 experiences reached 100k or more visits while 107,737 experiences reached 10k or more visits.
 The average Roblox player interacted with 40 unique experiences throughout 2021.